Ailsa R Butler

 Postdoctoral Researcher & Systematic Reviewer

 I work in the Centre for Evidence-Based Medicine on a Cochrane living systematic review of electronic cigarettes for smoking cessation.
 Cochrane systematic reviews are recognised as the highest standard in evidence-based healthcare, bringing together primary research data to facilitate evidence based choices about health interventions.
-In April 2021 the first update to the review since it became a living review has been published.
+In September 2021 the second update to the review since it became a living review has been published.
 This work is carried out with the Cochrane Tobacco Addiction Group and is funded by Cancer Research UK.

 With the Health Behaviours team in the Nuffield Department of Primary Care Health Sciences I am the principal investigator on an ARC funded project to determine the important questions for future research in the field of weight management and obesity.
 Our priority setting project, Priorities for Obesity and Weight-related Research (POWER), follows the general steps set out by the James Lind Alliance.
 We aim to gather and prioritise potential research questions via two online surveys and a workshop involving members of the public, researchers, healthcare and public health professionals, policy makers and the voluntary sector.
 The list of the research questions agreed upon will be widely shared.